drinkyouroj/datagram-docker/README.md

 # Datagram Docker Setup

-This repository contains the necessary files to run the Datagram CLI inside an Ubuntu 22.04 Docker container, following the official Datagram documentation.
+This repository contains the necessary files to run the Datagram CLI inside an Ubuntu 22.04 Docker container.

 ## Prerequisites

 - Docker installed on your system
-- A valid Datagram license key
+- A valid Datagram license key (get it from [Datagram Wallet](https://demo.datagram.network/wallet?tab=licenses))

 ## Quick Start